-In our Must Do Neighborhood series, we take look at Houston’s vast array of neighborhoods to bring you five fun, tasty, and enticing reasons you should give each a visit.
+In our series of Must Do Things Around Greater Houston, we take look at Houston’s vast array of neighborhoods to bring you five fun, tasty, and enticing reasons you should give each a visit.

 As one of the most ethnically diverse cities in the nation, it’s no surprise that Houston’s Chinatown is pretty large.
 Though the neighborhood was first established on the east side of Downtown, the cultural epicenter made its way to Southwest Houston in the 1980s and ’90s.
 This expansive new ‘hood, also referred to as Asiatown, is home to a thriving community, filled with a density of shops, restaurants, and these awesome things to do.